 There’s no one magic bullet, and all the ten factors listed below are critical:

 **1. Skilled, Productive and Disciplined Labor: Yes, more than being cheap, even the lowest paid workers must have all these three qualities.
 The people making shoes or assembling gadgets still need skills and consistency.
 Products and requirements change all the time, and the workers should be able to adapt.
-Moreover, these people must show up for work every day and consistently perform.
+Moreover, these people must show up every day and work diligently.
 In many countries, you can’t find such high-quality workers.

 **2. Medium and Hi-tech Manufacturing Factories: A plastic toy or a bulb may seem very simple, but there’s a lot of chemistry, metallurgy, materials science and much more behind how to make them from raw materials.
 Now imagine TVs, car engines etc. Factories need very sophisticated engineers to make the products to specifications at the right cost.
 There’s a lot of innovation here behind the scene.
 Here’s a quick note from Tim Cook (Apple’s CEO) on this topic:

 **3. Producing at Scale: Assembling 100,000 iPhones a day requires a totally different factory from the one that churns out 1,000 smartphones a day — every process will be different from end to end.
 Automation, smart factories, robots, and 5G will be increasingly crucial in the factories of the future.